-Welcome to my hydroponic weed growing guide where I’ll provide you detailed instructions and resources to successfully grow cannabis with a hydroponic system at home.
+Welcome to my hydroponic weed growing guide where I overview the different type of hydroponic growing options and resources to successfully grow cannabis without soil.

-Growing weed via hydroponics generally results in higher potency and faster plant growth than weed grown in soil, although it requires a bit more maintenance.
+Growing weed via hydroponics can result in higher potency and faster plant growth than cannabis grown in soil, although it requires a bit more maintenance.

 The reason hydroponically grown weed is better is due to the increased nutrient and oxygen exposure compared to cannabis grown in soil.

 The term hydroponics can refer to any method of non-soil weed growing system.
-The types of hydroponic systems are Aeroponics, Bubbleponics / Deep Water Culture (DWC), Ebb and Flow, Nutrient Film (NFT), and Drip systems.
+The different types of hydroponic growing systems are:

-Some of the popular soilless growing mediums used in hydroponic systems are Open Air, Rockwool, Coco Coir, Hydroton Clay Pebbles, Vermiculite, or Peat Moss.
+Some of the popular soil-less growing mediums used in hydroponic systems are:

 Hydroponic growing methods vary slightly, but instead of being buried in a pile of dirt to absorb nutrients and oxygen that happen to be in the vicinity, hydroponic growing techniques tend to give roots more direct exposure to nutrients, water and oxygen with the hopes of growing plants faster and larger.

 This is how each hydroponic growing system ranks in terms of usability for growing cannabis: